fedral/kaggle_SteelDefectDetection/README.md

 * WE don't rely on single segmentation network
-	-GPU hardware demanding during large image training;
+	'''- GPU hardware demanding during large image training;'''
-	-Redundant computation on normal region should be reduced;
+	'''- Redundant computation on normal region should be reduced;'''